cjglo/go-graphs/README.md

 Each directory has image of graph that was used for implementation.
 All Graphs are weighted and undirectional.

 Each Graph will implement:
-1. Algorithm to read in custom graph language (below) and create graph
+1. ReadFromFile -> Algorithm to read in custom graph language (below) and create graph
-2. Shortest path from a two given Vertices
+2. FindShortestPath -> Shortest path from a two given Vertices
 3. Search and return Vertex if exists
 -- Private Methods
 4. delete Vertex